X

 Step 7: Use a Content Delivery Network (CDN)

 A CDN distributes your content across a network of servers worldwide.
-When a visitor accesses your site, the closest server delivers the content, speeding up load times.
+When a visitor accesses your site, the closest server delivers the content, speed up WordPress Website load times.

 Benefits of a CDN